Vrinda2022/sweet-shop-management-system/README.md

    - npm start

 ## My AI Usage
+### Tools Used
-I used ChatGPT to:
+- ChatGPT

-- Design REST API structure
+### How I Used AI
+- Full website was built by the use of AI
+- Generated backend boilerplate
-- Generate test scaffolding
+- Assisted in writing Jest test cases
-- Validate TDD flow
+- Helped structure React components

+### Reflection
-AI improved speed while I manually reviewed and refined all logic.
+AI significantly accelerated development while I retained full control over design decisions, logic, and testing.